peterjc/thapbi-pict/docs/worked_example.rst

    $ mkdir raw_data/ intermediate/ summary/

-We will need the ``site_metadata.tsv`` (included with the THAPBI PICT source code under ``tests/woody_hosts/``, or easily downloaded).
-This is a table of metadata (based on table S1 in the paper), with one row for each of the 14 samples plus controls, with a cross reference to the 122 sequenced FASTQ filename stems.
-Download or copy this to your project folder:
+We will need file ``site_metadata.tsv`` (included with the THAPBI PICT source code as ``tests/woody_hosts/site_metadata.tsv``) which can be downloaded:

 .. code:: console

     $ wget https://github.com/peterjc/thapbi-pict/raw/master/tests/woody_hosts/site_metadata.tsv

+The FASTQ files are only needed for the very first step of the worked example.
-If you have downloaded the 244 paired FASTQ files, put them in the raw data sub-folder as ``raw_data/*.fastq.gz``, but this is only needed for the very first step which can be skipped if you instead decompress the provided 122 FASTA file (included in the THAPBI PICT source code, but can easily be re-downloaded):
+If you have downloaded the 244 paired FASTQ files, put them in the raw data sub-folder as ``raw_data/*.fastq.gz``.

+If you don't have the FASTQ files, you need get the pre-prepared 122 FASTA files into your intermediate data sub-folder as ``intermediate/*.fasta``.
+These are provided as a small compressed file included in the THAPBI PICT source code ``tests/woody_hosts/woody_hosts_fasta.tar.bz2``, or can easily be
+downloaded:

 .. code:: console

-   $ cd intermediate/
    $ wget https://github.com/peterjc/thapbi-pict/raw/master/tests/woody_hosts/woody_hosts_fasta.tar.bz2
-   $ tar -jxvf /path/to/downloads/woody_hosts_fasta.tar.bz2
+   $ tar -jxvf woody_hosts_fasta.tar.bz2 -C intermediate/
-   $ cd ..

 Note that four of the FASTA files are empty, ``Site_13_sample_7.fasta`` and ``Site_9_sample_4-3.fasta`` (nothing above the minimum threshold), and both